What Is PEA?

 It does not block pain signals the way opioids and other analgestics do.
 Instead it works upstream by supporting the healthy function of glial cells and mast cells.*

 Suggested Use: Take 1 Capsule twice daily or as directed by your healthcare professional.
-For best results take with food or lipids.
+For best results take with food.
 Children consult with your healthcare provider prior to use.